-The A1333 provides a full-duplex 4-pin SPI interface for each die, using SPI mode 3 (CPHA = 1, CPOL = 1).
+The A1339 provides a full-duplex 4-pin SPI interface for each die, using SPI mode 3 (CPHA = 1, CPOL = 1).
 All programming can be performed using this interface; all programming can also be performed using the Manchester interface.

+In addition to providing a communications interface, the SPI interface is used to control the entering and leaving of the low-power and transport modes.
 If the SPI interface is not used, do not leave the chip-select line floating; instead, follow the recommendations in the Application Information section.